techemmy/techemmy/README.md

 - 👀 I’m interested in programming, content creation and football/soccer.
 - 🌱 I’m currently learning NodeJS and Express.
+- 👨🏽‍💻 I'm seeking an entry-level opportunity to utilize Flask/Django, Javascript, HTML and CSS.
-- 💞️ I’m looking to collaborate on YouTube with a top tech influencer and seeking an entry-level opportunity to utilize Flask/Django, Javascript, HTML and CSS.
+- 💞️ I’m also looking to collaborate on YouTube with a top tech influencer.

 - 📫 How to reach me.
 You can reach via
   - YouTube(https://www.youtube.com/channel/UCi4tCYNfG7vWzxHJen3QOZg/)